dobots/camera_image_exporter/README.md

 ```
 ./save_video.sh -t 100 -o Dronevid.mp4
 ```
-Would record a video for 100 seconds and save under filename Dronevid.mp4.
+Would record a video for 100 seconds and saved under filename "Dronevid.mp4".

-**If no time is given, the default is 10 seconds** **If no file name is given "MyVideo_{n}" will be used, where n is an integer starting from 0, until a unused filename is found, Example: MyVideo0.mp4**
+**If no time is given, the default is 10 seconds**

+**If no file name is given "MyVideo_{n}" will be used, where n is an integer starting from 0, until a unused filename is found, Example: MyVideo0.mp4**

 If you desire to record until exit, give a large value (>10000), when the stream is exited, the video is automatically saved.
 All the recorded videos are saved in the "camera_image_exporter/video" directory.